apache/cassandra-java-driver/faq/README.md

 ```

+### Why do my 'SELECT *' `PreparedStatement`-based queries stop working after a schema change?

+Both the driver and Cassandra maintain a mapping of `PreparedStatement` queries to their
+metadata.
+When a change is made to a table, such as a column being added or dropped, there
+is currently no mechanism for Cassandra to invalidate the existing metadata.
+Because of this,
+the driver is not able to properly react to these changes and will improperly read rows after
+a schema change is made.

+See [Prepared statements](../manual/statements/prepared) for more information.

 ### Can I get the raw bytes of a text column?

 If you need to access the raw bytes of a text column, call the